kallisons/NOAH_LSM_Mussel_v2.0/README.md

 ------------------------------------
 Processing the model output with R
 ------------------------------------
 The model output needs to be processed.
-The following commands (1) extract predicted mussel temperatures from a beddepth of 3 cm and convert the time to local solar noon using longitude of the site, (2) calculate predicted survival, and (3) calculate predicted maximum mussel temperatures.
+In the instructions below, the R code is processed from a shell with the Rscript utility which is included in the R distribution.
+The commands (1) extract predicted mussel temperatures from a beddepth of 3 cm and convert the time to local solar noon using longitude of the site, (2) calculate predicted survival, and (3) calculate predicted maximum mussel temperatures.
 The code for calculating mussel survival and maximum mussel temperatures requires the output files produced by (1).

 Change directory: